Around the Corner in East Dallas / Lakewood

 Having White Rock Lake in your backyard.

 The 1,105-acre lake is ringed by more than nine miles of walking and biking trails, dog parks, and boat ramps.
-Whether you prefer kayaking or sailing, picnicking or birding, you’ll have prime access to one of Dallas’s most visited green spaces.
+Whether you prefer kayaking or sailing, picnicking, riding bikes, or skateboarding, you’ll have prime access to one of Dallas’s most visited green spaces.
 The 66-acre Dallas Arboretum and Botanical Garden, on the lake’s southeastern shore, is known for its horticultural magnificence and kid-friendly activities.

 To find out more about Buying a Home in East Dallas/Lakewood, or to browse a list of Homes for Sale in East Dallas/Lakewood, contact our team